What You Need To Know

 - A slow-close seat is included

-The Toto Drake Toilet (TOTO CST744SSL#01) is another great option for your bathroom when it comes to tall toilets.
+The Toto Drake Toilet (TOTO CST744SSL#01) is another excellent option for your bathroom regarding tall toilets.
 It has a sleek design that makes it an asset to any bathroom.
 It also helps you save water since it uses just 1.6 gallons per flush.

 - It saves water with each flush (uses just 1.6 gallons)